Gwen Stefani & Blake Shelton Surprise Fans After Spending Valentine’s Day Apart

 “I am going to be in bed.
 I have no kids here, no nobody here,” Gwen said.
 “It’s an empty hotel room.
 It’s gonna be so awesome.
 No one’s gonna ask for anything.
 It’s gonna be silent.”

 Gwen Stefani definitely wasn’t enjoying the sound of silence last night.
 With a little help from a loud crowd, Blake Shelton made up for missing out on spending Valentine’s Day with his girlfriend.
-As Us Weekly reports, he put Shefani fans out of their misery by inviting Gwen onstage during his concert at The Forum in Inglewood, California.
+According to Us Weekly, he put Shefani fans out of their misery by inviting Gwen onstage during his concert at The Forum in Inglewood, California.
 The couple surprised the excited crowd with a performance of their duet, “Go Ahead and Break My Heart,” and their fans couldn’t get over the adoring way they looked at each other while they sang.

 I want a guy to look at me like @blakeshelton looks at @gwenstefani #relationshipgoals pic.twitter.com/ElXO9FU3k9